 All students who register for courses incur a financial obligation to the University.
 Returning students may not be permitted to register for a subsequent semester until all financial obligations are settled, including current semester fees, parking violations, library fines, medical charges, and other miscellaneous charges.
 In addition, if you become financially ineligible after completing registration, your registration is held subject to cancellation unless your account is settled by a prescribed date.
 Students who owe a prior balance and participate in early registration are sent an email notification of their e-bill before the start of classes.
 Payment is due in full by the early scheduled due date.
-If you registration is subject to cancellation is canceled, you must re-register and select from classes currently available.
+If you register for classes after the notices are sent, you must settle your bill in full immediately or your registration is subject to cancellation.
+If your registration is canceled, you must re-register and select from classes currently available.